When the LetsEncrypt ROOT certificate expired, I was unable to access it from an older OS, which was a problem

 openssl-1.0.1e-58.el6_10.x86_64

-In order to solve the problem
+To solve the problem

-*Basically, we recommend updating the OS.
+*Fundamentally, we recommend updating your OS

 Steps to forcefully install openssl1.0.2 on CentOS6

-Create rpm package from srpm
+Create an rpm package from srpm

-cd /usr/local/src wget --no-check-certificate https://vault.centos.org/7.9.2009/updates/Source/SPackages/openssl-1.0.2k-21.el7_9.src.rpm rpm - i openssl-1.0.2k-21.el7_9.src.rpm
+cd /usr/local/src wget --no-check-certificate https://vault.centos.org/7.9.2009/updates/Source/SPackages/openssl-1.0.2k-21.el7_9.src.rpm rpm -i openssl-1.0.2k-21.el7_9.src.rpm

 cd ~/rpmbuild